Thubs/Configs/README.md

 flashy version of the minimal neofetch config

+go down to line 723 and change the Ascii distro unless you want to keep the Arcolinux logo there are lot's of commenting and I would recommend customising the config

 just follow the instuctions for the minimal config

 ## Bpytop

 **_/.config/bpytop_**

 just swap the bpytop config that I have for the one you have.

 ## Bashtop